Zimmermann AW24: Volume, but not as you know it

 The FROW

-Celebrities and influencers, including Olivia Palermo and Bettina Looney looked on as the models took to the catwalk.
+Celebrities and influencers, including Olivia Palermo, Amelia Gething, Eleanor Tomlinson and Bettina Looney looked on as the models took to the catwalk.
 Other big names included Tamu McPherson, Valentina Ferragni and Thylane Blondeau.

 Marie Claire Newsletter